 Enjoy leaf peeping throughout Great Smoky Mountains National Park, including the popular overlook at Newfound Gap.
 At 5,046 feet, the gap is the lowest drivable pass across the mountains – 3,000 feet above Bryson City.
 And due to Newfound Gap's nearly mile-high elevation, temperatures can be 10 degrees or more cooler than the surrounding lowlands.
 The thrills increase on The Dragon, where motorcycle and sports car enthusiasts are drawn to the 318 curves along this 11-mile stretch of US Highway 129.
 Driving it takes concentration, so pull over for the views.
 The Blue Ridge Parkway, which begins in nearby Cherokee, offers equally beautiful fall scenery along a gentler path.

 Fall foliage in the national park includes blooming wildflowers such as wide-leaved sunflowers and asters.
 Those, along with leaves and other sights, are best seen on foot.
 Follow Deep Creek Recreation Area trails to three waterfalls, ranging from 25 to 90 feet tall.
 Lakeview Drive takes you to the Road to Nowhere.
 Bring a flashlight to explore the tunnel on this relic from the park’s construction.
 Walk through more history at Oconaluftee Visitor Center and adjacent Mountain Farm Museum, where a chestnut-log home that was moved from nearby Bryson City is part of a collection of century-old buildings.
 Watch for grazing elk in surrounding fields.

 While fall colors shine bright, there’s plenty more to catch your eye in and around Bryson City.
 Feed your sense of adventure on the Nantahala River, which has hosted whitewater rafting for decades.
 Get your paddling feet wet on an 8-mile stretch of Class I and II rapids that finishes with Class III Nantahala Falls.
 Outfitters offer trips through the end of October, when a wetsuit will keep you warm.

 Some outfitters also offer zip line tours.
 Soar through about a half-mile of colorful treetops on Wildwater's 11 lines and seven sky bridges.
-Or glide between ridgelines on Nantahala Outdoor Center’s Mountaintop Zip Line Tour, where the half-mile mega zip is the region’s longest.
-Its Zip Line Adventure Park has 16 aerial elements and a 600-foot dual zip line.
+Or glide between ridgelines on Nantahala Outdoor Center’s Mountaintop Zip Line Tour, where the half-mile mega zip is one of the region’s longest.
+Its Zip Line Adventure Park has 16 aerial elements and a 550-foot dual zip line.